cshen-dev/langscope/_posts/2018-08-21-languages-domains.md

 ---
 layout: post
-title: ':books: Programming languages and domains'
+title: ':books: Programming languages and their domains'
 ---

 ## Summary